defold/doc/docs/en/manuals/project-settings.md

 ## Resource

 Http Cache
-: Check if the HTTP cache should be enabled for faster loads over network.
+: If checked, a HTTP cache is enabled for faster loading of resources over the network to the running engine on device, unset by default.

 Uri
 : Where to find the project build data, in URI format.